Richard G. Pestell, MB, BS, PhD, MD, FACP

 Some of Dr Pestell's recent awards for his scientific discoveries in breast and prostate cancer including elected membership to the American Society of Clinical Investigators, Fellow of the Royal Society of Medicine, the Irma T. Hirschl Weil Caulier Career Scientist Award, Diane Belfer Faculty Scholar in Cancer Research, Gragnani endowed Chair, the Pfeiffer Award, the Harrison award, (the highest award of the Australian Endocrine Society), the R.D.
 Wright medal, Komen Light of Life award, a Doctorus Honoris Causa, and the Raine Distinguished Professor.
 Dr Pestell serves as a reviewer for 11 funding agencies and has been an active member of NIH study sections (RO1, SPORES, Cancer Centers, Program projects).
 He serves as scientific advisory board member to 7 NCI Cancer Centers and many Funding agencies.
 Dr Pestell has been a reviewer for 18 distinct scientific journals, has served on editorial boards of 6 journals and founded 3 Biotechnology companies.

-Born in Perth Western Australia he is married and has two sons.
+Dr. Pestell was born in Perth, Western Australia, and has two sons.